1st response training

-The cost of the course will vary from area to area and training may be free in some places.
+The cost of the course will vary from area to area and might be free in some places.
 You can claim these costs back from your unit.

 How do I apply?

-If you are interested in attending a 1st Response training, speak to your unit leader, commissioner, training coordinator or Leadership qualification mentor, who will be able to let you know what upcoming training events are planned in your area.
-Alternatively trainings may be listed on your county or region website
+If you're interested in attending a 1st response training, speak to your unit leader, commissioner, training coordinator or leadership qualification mentor, who'll be able to let you know what upcoming training events are planned in your area.
+Trainings might be listed on your county or region's website.